String Functions and Operators

 Arguments

-string to convert.
+<string>: the varchar string to convert.

 Returns

-A varchar
+A varchar value.

 Examples